-From optics to grips and everything in between, the market is full of options for both the new and experienced gun owner.
+From optics to grips and everything in between, the market is full of options for both the new and experienced gun owner; unless you live in one of the “unfree states” and have to settle for a featureless AR-15.
+Sorry.
 In that we have already agreed that you are going to add accessories, let’s look at five of the best AR-15 accessories on the market.
 We can break this down more simply by going from the front to the back.

 POF Triple Port

 Most rifles come with a standard A2 flash hider, but many people replace that with either a muzzle brake to reduce recoil, or a compensator to reduce muzzle rise.
 The choices in this arena are many.
 One of my favorites is the Triple Port from POF.
 It was designed in house to precisely complement their rifles, but I have seen them everywhere.
 The nitride heat-treated muzzle brake controls muzzle impulse for ultimate accuracy and an unbelievably soft recoil.
 It comes complete with a nitride heat-treated collar and five strike prongs.
 While many companies talk about the magic found in their devices, the POF Triple Port does a great job at keeping me on target!
 For more information, please visit pof-usa.com.